desflahertyportfolio/The_Easy_CookBook/Manual_testing.md

 * When edited the new information is written to the database
 * Newly updated recipe is called from the database
 * The edited recipe is displayed to the user in the my recipe page
+* Tested on mobile and view is responsive

+*Delete Recipe*
+* When the user clicks the delete button in my single recipes page a modal confirmation is displayed
+* The delete removes the recipe from the database and the user is redirected to the my recipes pages